-Monaco defender Eric Abidal has jumped to the defense of struggling France striker Karim Benzema, saying his drought and lack of confidence will not be solved by dropping him.
+Monaco defender Eric Abidal has jumped to the defence of struggling France striker Karim Benzema, saying his drought and lack of confidence will not be solved by dropping him.

 The Real Madrid forward has been under-fire, as his goalless run with les Bleus has reached a staggering 15 games, with his last goal coming in a friendly against Estonia in June 2012.

-France coach Didier Deschamps decided to drop the former Lyon striker in favor of Olivier Giroud in the team's most recent qualifier, a 4-2 demolition of Belarus, but he could be in line to play against Australia and Finland, and Abidal has urged Deschamps to keep faith with the 25-year-old.
+France coach Didier Deschamps decided to drop the former Lyon striker in favour of Olivier Giroud in their most recent qualifier, a 4-2 demolition of Belarus, but he could be in line to play against Australia and Finland, and Abidal has urged Deschamps to keep faith with the 25-year-old.